BuildOnViction/gitbook/faq/masternode-and-voting/masternode.md

 ### **How can I resign as a Masternode?**

-If you no longer want to be a Masternode, you can resign on TomoMaster.
+If you no longer want to be a Masternode, you can resign on VicMaster.
 Your Masternode will stop generating rewards and your funds will be locked for 30 days (1,296,000 blocks).
 After the lockup period you will be able to withdraw your 50,000 VIC deposit.

 ### **Can I close the node entirely, then start a new one with a totally separate coinbase address without being penalized?**